fluvinu/anudin/README.md

 # anudin

-project is in the Master Branch
+project is in the Master Branch (swith to it)